flokk.

 Perspektivet Museum

 This free-entry city history museum near the harbour features rotating photography exhibitions alongside permanent displays about Tromsø's past as an Arctic hunting and trading hub.
-Older kids aged te
+Older kids aged ten and up tend to engage well with the photography floors, and younger ones enjoy the model ships on the ground level.

 culture